GaryHostt/OIC_start-stop/README.md

 This script also calls the [announcements API](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/announcements/0.0.1/).

-This script is made for instances in the Ashburn region, if your's is located elsewhere, please see this [documentation](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/integration/20190131/).
+This script is made for instances in the Ashburn region, if your instance is located elsewhere, please see this [documentation](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/integration/20190131/).
 You will then need to change the code on lines 120, 134, and 149.
 - [StartInstance endpoint](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/integration/20190131/IntegrationInstance/StartIntegrationInstance)
 - [StopInstance endpoint](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/integration/20190131/IntegrationInstance/StopIntegrationInstance)

+After configuring your credentials, once you run the script, simply enter 1, 2, or 3.
+Then paste your relevant OCIDs.